 The good thing about Jide’s approach is that the OS can be integrated into the system while still supporting all the Core Android features.
 That means access to the Google Play Store is inevitable, but with apps that can be resized, moved around, and flipped from one to another, in the same way, you might in Windows or Mac OS X.

 Installation is a breeze.
-You simply need to download a setup file through the torrent file, run the program to write the OS to USB, making it easily bootable from BIOS.
+You simply need to download the setup file, run the program to write the OS to USB, making it easily bootable from BIOS.
 From there you can install it on your computer, just like you’d install any other OS.

 Once installed you can treat your computer as a fully functional Android smartphone with amazing features that Remix OS has baked on top of the Android core.